joeraz/neo-cards/README.md

 A full list of sources can be found in credits.txt.

+The cards come in two sizes.
+The original size is in full resolution 500x726, while the reduced size is half that, 250x363.
+The original size is best used when quality is most important, but the reduced size may have better performance and is probably better in situations where the full resolution will not be needed.
+Though the cards can be freely resized to whatever size is needed, or your application can be configured to auto-scale them appropriately.

 These images were originally created for PySol Fan Club Edition and a card game app that I am currently developing, but I have decided to release these images for public use under a CC-BY-SA license.
 Enjoy!